kudashevs/accept-language/README.md

 - Can return the default language value if a client accepts any language
 - Can override the default value with the option `default_language`
+- Can override the default separator with the option `separator`
 - Can restrict the search by values in the option `accepted_languages`

 At the moment, the package goes with Laravel framework support (it includes a service provider and a facade).